-The service has apps for Windows, Android, iOS, and (a recent addition) Mac.
-While that's good, there's no support for using the system on any other platform, or by anything other than the official apps,
+The service has apps for Windows, Android, iOS and Mac.
+While that's good, there's no support for manually setting up the service on routers or other platforms, or using anything other than the official apps,

 - Want to try Steganos Online Shield?
 Check out the website here

 MySteganos Online Shield VPN is aimed more at the ordinary user than VPN experts.
 Apart from a brief mention of AES-256 encryption, OpenVPN and IKEv2 support, the website ignores talk of VPN-specific features to talk about its privacy-related add-ons: ad-blocking, protection from social media tracking, automatic cookie deletion when a session closes.

 You're probably not going to be won over the extremely short feature list, then, but there's a lot to like about the pricing: just $7.99 billed monthly, and a tiny $2.50 per month on the annual plan, significantly cheaper than most of the big-name competition.

 Whatever you think of Steganos' relatively basic specs, the company does at least show some confidence in its service by offering a risk-free 7-day trial, and a 30-day money-back guarantee offers further protection if you sign up.

 A thorough no-logging statement explains that there's no recording of the addresses you access, the content you download, or the IP address associated with an action.
 Or, as the document puts it: "It is not possible for Steganos to determine what contents Steganos Online Shield calls up.
 Neither the IP addresses of the users nor the IP addresses of the called server is saved."

 The service doesn't require personal details such as an email address.
 Instead it generates a ‘pseudonymous User ID’ based on the public key of your computer MAC address.